KentenRoth/100DaysOfCode/README.md

 Today I did not get much time to put into coding.
 I only got about 30-45 minutes.
 I had more time set aside, but my mouse was dead when I when to jump on and code so I had to get some life pushed back into it before I could get started.
 Not really sure how it happened because I do not remember getting a notification yesterday saying the mouse battery was low and I do not remember the widget at the top coming up showing a low mouse battery.
 They might have been there but I do not recall.
 Not a whole lot I can do about it now other than charge it the rest of the way over night and get back at it tomorrow.
 I have a larger chunk of time set aside to code tomorrow.

 ---

+Day 24

+Today was cut a little short due to stoms again.
+It has been raining on a daily basis the last couple weeks.
+I usually shut everything down during major storms so once again that is what I will have to do tonight.
+I got started with MongoDB and really want to keep going, but the weather wont let me.
+Tomorrow I only work half a day so I will use that extra time to get more done.

+---